rodrigorivera/nr_clustering/README.md

     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── src                <- Source code for use in this project.
+    ├── src                <- Source code for use in this project (Not in use at the moment).
     │   ├── __init__.py    <- Makes src a Python module
     │   │
     │   ├── data           <- Scripts to download or generate data